lfost42/quizsail2/README.md

 ⚙️ Explanations added to the result if available (need to populate the "e" item in the json file).

 📃 [Script](scripts/explanation_adder/) to add an json line item for explanations to any working json file.
-📃 [Scripts](scripts/quiz_generators) to create a new quiz json files with appropriately formatted question/answer files.
-See [instructions](scripts/README.md) for more info.
+📃 [Script](scripts/quiz_generators) to convert the results of a Jason Dion practice test (on udemy) and parse the questions, answers, and explanations into a quizsail json file.
+📃 [Script](scripts/quiz_generators) to convert Sybex practice tests (1 file for questions/choices and 1 file for the answers/explanations) and parse the questions, answers, and explanations into a quizsail json file.
+> See my scripts [README](scripts/README.md) file for more info.

 💡 New quizzes are dynamically loaded to start menu (add them to the public folder).
 💡 Avoids giving the same question twice in a row (mostly) unless it's the last question.